-An analysis of 2019 Behavioral Risk Factor Surveillance System data reveals that 9.7% of people 65 years of age and older report vision impairment in response to the question, "Are you blind or do you have serious difficulty seeing, even when wearing glasses?"
-While 9.8% of older women over age 65years report vision impairment, 9.5% of men do so.
+As shown in Figure 2 below, an analysis of 2019 Behavioral Risk Factor Surveillance System data reveals that 9.7% of people 65 years of age and older report vision impairment in response to the question, "Are you blind or do you have serious difficulty seeing, even when wearing glasses?"
+While 9.8% of older women over age 65 years report vision impairment, 9.5% of men do so.
 Women, however, comprise 56% of the older population of people with vision impairment.
 In Kentucky, vision impairment varies by race: 9.3% of whites report vision impairment compared to 12.1% among African Americans.